Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 1. Introduction

+Microwave-induced resistance oscillations (MIRO) of 2D electrons in moderate magnetic fields were initially observed~\cite{exp_1,exp_2,exp_3} and then extensively studied~\cite{rev_M} in GaAs/AlGaAs quantum wells and than in other 2D nanostructures.
+This is an intriguing phenomena, whose correct explanation is, apparently, crucial for understanding of physics of 2D electrons.
 Originally, MIRO were attributed to transitions of non-interacting 2D electrons at high Landau levels in external dc and ac electric fields~\cite{theor_1,theor_1_1,theor_2,joint}.
-Such displacement mechanism~\cite{Ryzhii,Ryzhii_Suris} is based on taking into account the radiation-assisted scattering of 2D electrons in quantized states on disorder, that result in unequal probabilities of electron transitions in the opposite directions at a dc field.
-Theories~\cite{theor_1,theor_1_1} yield the correct profile of the magnetooscillations of photoresistance.
-In Refs.~\cite{theor_2} the inelastic mechanism was proposed in which the crucial role is played by radiation-induced redistribution of electrons by energy.
+Such ``displacement mechanism''~\cite{Ryzhii,Ryzhii_Suris} is based on taking into account the radiation-assisted scattering of 2D electrons in quantized states on disorder, that result in unequal probabilities of electron transitions in the opposite directions at a dc field.
+Theories~\cite{theor_1,theor_1_1} yield the correct profile of the magnetooscillations of photoresistance in not too clean samples.
+In Ref.~\cite{theor_2} the ``inelastic mechanism'' was proposed in which the crucial role is played by radiation-induced redistribution of electrons by energy.
 Its contribution to photoresistance explains the temperature dependence of MIRO.
-In Ref.~\cite{Polyakov_et_al_classical_mem} it was shown that the classical memory effects in scattering of 2D electrons on disorder can lead to magnetooscillations in photoresistance similar to MIRO.

-In Ref.~\cite{Beltukov_Dyakonov} a different powerful approach to the theory of MIRO was developed.
-It is based on a phenomenological description of the memory effects in classical dynamics of non-interacting 2D electrons, being scattered on localized defects.
-Theory~\cite{Beltukov_Dyakonov}, supported by numerical experiments (their results are presented also in Ref.~\cite{Beltukov_Dyakonov}), describes MIRO in a self-consistent and lucid way.
+In Ref.~\cite{Polyakov_et_al_classical_mem} it was shown that the classical memory effects in scattering of 2D electrons on disorder also can lead to MIRO.
+In Ref.~\cite{Beltukov_Dyakonov} was developed a different powerful approach to theory of MIRO, which is based on a phenomenological description of memory effects in classical dynamics of non-interacting 2D electrons, scattered on disk defects.
+This approach describes the essence and properties of MIRO in a lucid transparent manner.